wsepesi/lesson-solver/README.md

-# Lightweight lesson scheduling tool
+many to one lesson scheduling made easy